-Among the reasons for Iowa's success has been the play of Iowa's offensive line, working under the direction of Morgan.
+Among the reasons for Iowa's history of success has been the play of Iowa's offensive line, working under the direction of Morgan.
 With two new starters in 2011, the Hawkeye offensive line led the way as Iowa's offense featured a 3,000-yard passing quarterback and a running back and wide receiver who each gained over 1,300 yards.

 Junior tackle Riley Reiff earned first team all-Big Ten honors in 2011, along with earning All-America recognition from several outlets.
 In addition, senior guard Adam Gettis was named second team all-Big Ten and junior center James Ferentz and senior tackle Markus Zusevics earned honorable mention recognition.

 Reiff declared for the NFL Draft following his junior season and was selected in the first round by the Detroit Lions.
 As the 23rd overall selection, Reiff became Iowa's third first round selection in three years.
 In addition, Gettis was selected in the fifth round by Washington and Zusevics signed an NFL free agent contract with New England the day after the draft.
-All three were on NFL rosters throughout the 2012 season.
-Iowa has had at least one offensive lineman selected in eight of the last 11 NFL drafts.
+All three were on NFL rosters throughout the 2013 season.
+Iowa has had at least one offensive lineman selected in eight of the last 11 NFL Drafts.

 Iowa's offensive line featured three first-year starters in 2010.
 Still, the Hawkeyes ranked among the national leaders in fewest penalties, fewest penalty yards, QB sacks allowed and fewest turnovers.
 Senior guard Julian Vandervelde and sophomore tackle Riley Reiff earned second team all-Big Ten honors.
 Vandervelde was selected in the fifth round of the 2011 NFL Draft by Philadelphia.